SPICE: Origins

-SPICE was developed at the Electronics Research Laboratory of the University of California, Berkeley by Laurence Nagel with direction from his research advisor, Prof. Donald Pederson.
+SPICE was developed at the Electronics Research Laboratory of the University of California, Berkeley by Laurence W. Nagel with direction from his research advisor, Prof. Donald Pederson.
 SPICE1 is largely a derivative of the CANCER program, which Nagel had worked on under Prof. Ronald A. Rohrer.
 CANCER is an acronym for "Computer Analysis of Nonlinear Circuits, Excluding Radiation".
 At these times many circuit simulators were developed under contracts with the United States Department of Defense that needed the ability to evaluate the radiation hardness of a circuit.
 When Nagel's original advisor, Prof. Rohrer, left Berkeley, Prof. Pederson became his advisor.
 Pederson insisted that CANCER, a proprietary program, be rewritten enough that restrictions could be removed and the program could be put in the public domain.

 SPICE1 was first presented at a conference in 1973.
-SPICE1 is coded in FORTRAN and to construct the circuit equations uses nodal analysis, which has limitations in representing inductors, floating voltage sources and the various forms of controlled sources.
+SPICE1 is coded in FORTRAN IV and ran on University of California, Berkeley's CDC 6400.
+To construct the circuit equations, it uses nodal analysis, which has limitations in representing inductors, floating voltage sources and the various forms of controlled sources.
 SPICE1 has relatively few circuit elements available and uses a fixed-timestep transient analysis.
 The real popularity of SPICE started with SPICE2 in 1975.
 SPICE2, also coded in FORTRAN, is a much-improved program with more circuit elements, variable timestep transient analysis using either the trapezoidal (second order Adams-Moulton method) or the Gear integration method (also known as BDF), equation formulation via modified nodal analysis (avoiding the limitations of nodal analysis), and an innovative FORTRAN-based memory allocation system.

 Ellis Cohen led development from version 2B to the industry standard SPICE 2G6, the last FORTRAN version, released in 1983.
 SPICE3 was developed by Thomas Quarles (with A. Richard Newton as advisor) in 1989.
-It is written in C, uses the same netlist syntax, and added X Window System plotting.
+It is written in C, uses the same netlist syntax, and adds X Window System plotting.

 As an early public domain software program with source code available, SPICE was widely distributed and used.
 Its ubiquity became such that "to SPICE a circuit" remains synonymous with circuit simulation.
 SPICE source code was from the beginning distributed by UC Berkeley for a nominal charge (to cover the cost of magnetic tape).
 The license originally included distribution restrictions for countries not considered friendly to the US, but the source code is currently covered by the BSD license.

 The birth of SPICE was named an IEEE Milestone in 2011; the entry mentions that SPICE "evolved to become the worldwide standard integrated circuit simulator".
 Nagel was awarded the 2019 IEEE Donald O. Pederson Award in Solid-State Circuits for the development of SPICE.